Makayla-Williams53/HeroEscapeGame/README.md

 ## Final for AP Computer Science A

 This is a console log game made in InteliJ for my high school Computer Science A class.
-I was required to make a project using realtional and logical operators, if else statments, loops, and parent and child classes.
-I chose to do this in the form of a game in the console log that uses user input in order to determien the story and whether or not the fictional main character escapes the dungeon.
+I chose to do this in the form of a game in the console log that uses user input in order to determine the story and whether or not the fictional main character escapes the dungeon.

 Requirements: